al-martyn1/qwt_windows_build_scripts/README.md

-## Building QWT
+## Building and installing QWT

 Run make_all.bat or make_all_log.bat (last one writes all output to log file instead of console)

 ---
 **Note**
-Building all configurations of QWT requires lot of time, maybe a few hours on a slow computer.
+Building all configurations of QWT requires lot of time, maybe a few hours on a slow computer
 ---

+After all build scripts are done you have got the 'qwt_windeploy.bat' in the QWT_INSTALL_ROOT folder

+Copy it to the folder that is listed in the PATH environment variable.
+Or, if you wish, you can add the QWT_INSTALL_ROOT folder to the PATH environment variable

 ## Using QWT